rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  inflation as their savings
  became liquid).

-These kind of criticisms are
- generally too stupid and detached from reality to take seriously.
+Blaming the Great Depression on deflation should be considered too stupid and detached from reality to take seriously.
-However, we can attempt
+However, we can still attempt
  to steel-man this issue
  and discuss the potential
  disadvantages of a